How To: Clean Pewter

 Regular cleaning helps preserve of pewter pieces.
 Whether you're simply dusting or administering a full tarnish-removing shine, these steps can help you care for this soft, durable, and beautiful metal.

 Used in everything from caskets to kitchen utensils, pewter remains popular with artisans and crafters in part because it does not easily rust or corrode.
 Pewter’s easy-clean, low-maintenance requirements make it the perfect material for jewelry, vases, picture frames and sculptures.
 On the flip side, the soft metal is susceptible to nicks and scratches.
 But kept clean and protected from extreme temperatures, pewter pieces keep their beauty for generations.

-At this point, you may wish to brighten the pewter with a polish.
-The best approach depends on the type of pewter you own:
+You may wish to brighten the pewter with a polish.
+The best approach to polishing depends on the type of pewter you own:

-Polished pewter has a smooth, shiny surface that’s easier to clean but also shows more imperfections on its reflective surface.
-Polish this type of pewter regularly with an all-purpose metal polish or a homemade cleaner (see recipe below).
+- Polished pewter has a smooth, shiny surface that’s easier to clean but also shows more imperfections on its reflective surface.
+Polish this type of pewter regularly with an all-purpose metal polish (like Brasso, available on Amazon and elsewhere) or a homemade cleaner (see recipe below).
 How often you polish depends simply on how shiny you like your pewter to be.

 If you do choose to polish your pewter, remember that while there’s nothing wrong with store-bought metal polish, you can achieve similar results for less money with an easy DIY concoction: